naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 ###### Wireless

-In the past, the main limitation of wireless access was the need to be within range of a wireless router or a wireless modem
+In the past, the main limitation of wireless access was the need to be within range of a wireless router or a wireless modem with a wired connection to the Internet; however, the following wireless technologies enable users to connect to the Internet from almost any location:

+* Municipal Wi-Fi: Many cities have setup municipal wireless networks.
+Can provide high speed broadband for free, or substantially reduced connect
+* WiMAX: IEEE 802.16 technology provides high speed broadband service with wireless access and provides broad coverage similar to a cell phone network instead of through small Wi-Fi hotspots
+* Satellite Internet: Typically used in rural areas where cable and DSL are unavailable
+* Cellular service: an option for connecting users and remote locations where no other WAN access technology is available.
+Common cellular access methods include 3/4G and LTE

+#### Choosing a WAN Link Option